andre-j3sus/isel-leic-notes/5th-semester/tvs/4-hypervisors-and-containers.md

 * Containers are **isolated** from each other and bundle their own software, libraries and configuration files;
 * They **share the OS kernel** with other containers, running as **lightweight processes**;
 * Containers are **more portable** than VMs, and can run on any OS that supports containers;
+* The main purpose of containers is to **distribute and install software in an isolated execution context**, in a much **more efficient and scalable** way compared to the use of virtual machines;
+* _Containers provide isolated environments, with all the resources (file system, networks, etc.) necessary for the execution of a given application or (micro-)service._

+> In Linux, the support for the construction of containers is performed through a set of kernel services that allow, in particular, the **creation of different namespaces for various resources**, thus delimiting the resources accessible to the processes, and the definition of access quotas (**cgroups**) to certain physical resources.

 <p align="center">
     <img src="./docs/tvs-diagrams-Containers.svg" alt="Containers" align="center"/>